hannahrim/COVID-19_Readiness_and_Response/README_Project_Plan.md

 - effective mechanisms for medical waste disposal,
 - PPE (e.g. masks, gowns, eye protection, sterile gloves, etc.),
 - disinfectant,
-- guidelines for infection control,
+- guidelines for infection control
 - others.

 An index of readiness to prevent and control infection can be calculated from the above indicators and a threshold value for readiness established whereby facilities can be grouped as ready, or not, to provide services safely during the pandemic.
 Other variables of interest to help predict readiness are also available in the SPA, such as facility type (e.g. hospital, health center, health post), number of beds (a measure of capacity, or size), number of health care workers present, etc.